 Professor Jim Woodburn was trained in podiatry, biomechanics and arthritis in Edinburgh, Leeds and the National Institutes of Health and University of Pennsylvania in the USA.

-Catherine is a cell biologist with research interests in wound healing, focusing on the role of gap junctions, and the influence of diabetes, ischaemia and fibrosis.
+Catherine is a cell biologist with research interests in dermatology, focusing on wound healing and diabetes, examining the role of gap junctions and fibrosis in failures of wound repair.